raspberrypilearning/c3-wolfram-day-night/en/step_6.md

 ![Manipulate with Dynamic Country Name](images/ManipulateName.png)

-Select a different country from the drop down menu, and check that the `Dynamic` name changes.
+Select a different country from the drop-down menu and check that the `Dynamic` name changes.

 --- /task ---

-Now that we've added a `Dynamic` object to our `Manipulate` function, we can start to make it more useful.
-How about a sentence which tells us if the highlighted country is in daytime or nighttime?
+Now you have a `Dynamic` object in your `Manipulate` function, you can make it more useful.
+As an example, you can add a sentence stating whether the highlighted country is in daytime or nighttime.
+Use the function `DaylightQ` to do this.

-For this, we can use the function `DaylightQ`. `DaylightQ` asks the system if it's daylight or not, and outputs either `True` or `False`.
++ `DaylightQ` asks the system if it's daytime or not, and outputs either `True` or `False`.

-`DaylightQ` requires us to use a city, rather than a country.
++ `DaylightQ` only works with a city name, rather than a country name.

-You can find all the cities in a country using `CityData`
+You can find all the cities in a country by using `CityData`.

 ```
 CityData[{All, CountryData[Entity["Country", "Togo"], "Name"]}]